teleivo/cs143/assignments/PA3J/README.md

 ## TODO

+* finish method
+* continue with expressions starting with let
+* test all expressions so far once method is in

 * think about error handling in constructs I can currently parse

+> Your test file bad.cl should have some instances that illustrate the errors from which your parser can recover.
+To receive full credit, your parser should recover in at least the following situations:
+• If there is an error in a class definition but the class is terminated properly and the next class is syntactically correct, the parser should be able to restart at the next class definition.
+• Similarly, the parser should recover from errors in features (going on to the next feature), a let binding (going on to the next variable), and an expression inside a {...} block.

+like this one maybe? if the attribute name is a TYPEID

 > Feature names must begin with a lowercase letter.
 No method name may be defined multiple times in a class, and no attribute name may be defined multiple times in a class, but a method and an